Posted: 6/7/18 | June 7th, 2018

-After 16 hours, we’re in Osaka.
+After 16 hours, we’re in Japan.
 By now, you’re probably wondering how the plane made it so far?
-I mean this plane is only supposed to be able to go fly around 8,055 miles and Osaka is 7,255 miles away.
-Simple: without a fully loaded cabin of people and luggage, the plane was extra light and can make it very far on a very full tank of gas!
+I mean this plane is only supposed to be able to fly around 8,055 miles and Osaka is 7,255 miles away.
+Simple: without a fully-loaded cabin of people and luggage, a plane is extra light and can make it very far on a very full tank of gas!

 While on the ground, they refuel the plane, switch out the crew, and bring in some new food (catered by Singapore Airlines this time and not Boeing).
 I watch all journalists make videos and do interviews then chat with the CEO of Singapore Airlines, who gives me some sushi recommendations in Singapore (I never got to eat at them but he recommended Kuiiya and Chobei).
 The most I did was take some photos.

 After another breakfast (delicious eggs with spinach and seaweed), I move to economy class to see what it’s like while trying not to wake up the Singapore Airlines employees trying to sleep.
 There’s a lot of legroom and the seat has a steep recline (which is good when you recline but bad when the person in front of you reclines since it cuts off a lot of your space).
 The seats are also really comfy and with soft padding.

 After Qatar’s A350 economy, they might be my favorite economy seats.

 I take advantage of having my own row in economy and take another nap.

 I wake up and go back to business class for breakfast.
 The sun is coming up and we’re getting ready to land.
 I’ve given up on movies and just started writing.
 Before we land, I take some photos and see who wants to get dinner later in the day.